fubark/cosmic-deps/README.md

-# cosmic-vendor
+# cosmic-deps

-Contains external code and dependencies.

-GL - Mesa headers from https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/include/GL
-KHR - Mesa headers from https://gitlab.freedesktop.org/mesa/mesa/-/blob/main/include/KHR
+Contains only prebuilt libs.